 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.

-- Gain knowledge of the ancient Roman, Greek, and Near Eastern civilizations.
+- Demonstrate knowledge of ancient Greek, Roman, and Near Eastern societies and cultures.

 How does the classical studies certificate fit into my educational goals?